Rheumatoid arthritis can cause inflammation and pain in the joints, including the spine and hips. This can lead to back pain and stiffness.

 As RA progresses, it is more likely that people will experience symptoms in their spine.

-Other estimates suggest that more than 80 percent of people with RA experience spinal problems, some as early as 2 years after diagnosis.
+One study estimated that nearly 33% of people with RA might experience lower back pain.
+Other estimates suggest that more than 80% of people with RA experience spinal problems, some as early as 2 years after diagnosis.

 While there is no cure for RA, doctors can prescribe medications to slow its progression and recommend surgeries that can prevent severe complications due to RA-related spine damage.

-Anyone with RA who experiences back pain should talk to their doctor or rheumatologist as the pain may be related to RA.
+Anyone with RA who experiences back pain should talk with their doctor or rheumatologist because the pain may be related to RA.